 - Keep binoculars handy, but scan the ocean without them from any high vantage point.

 - Whales are often in the company of dolphins with sea birds overhead, so if you see either of those, take a closer look for whales.

 - The most likely way you'll spot a whale?
 First, you'll see a lot of cars and a clump of people on the shoreline pointing and looking at the sea with binoculars.
 Since Flagler Beach has six miles of beachfront visible along A1A, it is a likely place to come upon a whale sighting in progress.

-- You can identify right whales by these characteristics: They spout a V-shaped spray of water, they have no dorsal fin, they have whitish patches of raised and roughened skin (called callosities) on top of their heads, and their tales are black on both sides.
+- You can identify right whales by these characteristics: They spout a V-shaped spray of water, they have no dorsal fin, they have whitish patches of raised and roughened skin (called callosities) on top of their heads, and their tails are black on both sides.

-- Humpback whales do migrate through the same waters on their way to their Dominican Republic winter waters, but they move through earlier and later than right whales.
+- Humpback whales migrate through the same waters on their way to their Dominican Republic winter waters, but they move through earlier and later than right whales.

 Gromling adds this advice:

 - February seems to be the best month for whale sightings, though whales are present and observed from December to March.